This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 If you want to go for free, then you need to plan ahead!
 People start lining up around 4 pm.
 So be there no later than 4 pm!
 But, once 5 pm hits, the line starts moving pretty fast.
 The ride to Rendezvous Mountain takes about 12 minutes.

 - Snake River (just below Jackson Lake Dam)

 - Jackson Lake (close to Jackson Lake Dam)

 There are a number of access points around Jackson Lake.
-In my opinion the best spots are anywhere close to the dam.
+In my opinion, the best spots are anywhere close to the dam.

 - Jenny Lake